reknahs/DeRozan/README.md

 # DeRozan
-Chrome extension for solving Poeltl in the least amount of moves.
+Chrome extension for solving Poeltl in the least amount of moves possible.